gmedina-de/Fluentness/README.md

 ## Dependencies
 This project is based on these open-source technologies:
 - [OpenJDK](https://openjdk.java.net/) implementing Java 8
-- Apache [OpenJPA](http://openjpa.apache.org/) as JPA implementation
-- MAVEN plugins
-- Apache [Tomcat](http://tomcat.apache.org/) as embedded web server and Servlet implementation
-- Apache [Maven](https://maven.apache.org/) for building and distributing the framework itself, projects based on it and their dependencies
+- [Maven](https://maven.apache.org/) with PLUGINS for building and distributing the framework itself, projects based on it and their dependencies
 - [JUnit](https://junit.org/junit4/) and [Mockito](https://site.mockito.org/) for unit testing
-- [Git](https://git-scm.com/) as VCS (Sorry for the wild commiting on the master branch)
 - [Inkscape](https://inkscape.org/) with fonts Arial, [Scriptina](https://www.fontsquirrel.com/fonts/scriptina) and [Furore](https://www.fontsquirrel.com/fonts/furore) for the art logos
 - Much Engagement :muscle: